int128/httpstub/README.md

 # stubyaml

-YAML based HTTP stub server for API testing.
+A YAML based HTTP stub server for API testing.
 Built on Spring Boot.